The finest quality leathergoods start with the finest genuine leather

 Leathercraft is an industry that can often lie quietly under the modern-day radar.
 Between the way of the Italians, the methods in Spain and the potential in Britain, there’s a lot more to know about leather.

 Here at Mackenzie Leather Edinburgh, we currently use four different types of leather to craft our core collections of handmade goods.
-If you’ve ever wondered what the difference is between an Italian Saddle or Soft Hide, a Spanish Soft hide and a British Oak Bark Hide, then wonder no more.
+If you’ve ever wondered what the difference is between an Italian Saddle and Soft Hides, a Spanish Soft Shiny Hide and a British Oak Bark Hide, then wonder no more.

 All different, yet equally best in quality.